elpulgardelpanda/syscrap/README.md

 ## Development

-We will try to use pull --rebase.
+We will try to use `git pull --rebase`.
 Run this once the project is cloned, from the root directory of the project:

 ```